EVENTS

 At the 2002 edition of the ISCM World Music Days in Hong Kong, Dr. Lam was honoured as one of the eight “Signature Composers.”
 Seizing this opportunity, he returned to Hong Kong from Canada and generously donated over 30 manuscripts to HKU’s Music Library, marking the beginning of a cherished collection.
 In 2023, Miss Kathy Lam, Dr. Lam's daughter, completed this legacy by donating her father's archive to HKU’s Special Collection.
 Additionally, Miss Lam established the HKU Doming Lam Composition Prize to pay tribute to her father and to support young composers.

 The HKU Doming Lam Composition Prize is an annual nomination-based contest aimed at recognising the University's emerging composition talents.
 The contest provides a platform where the nominated students will not only have the opportunity to create a new work that is workshopped and premiered in a public showcase, they will also receive mentorship and guidance from both faculty members of the Music Department and guest musicians.
 At the heart of the contest is the goal of creating a repertoire of HKU chamber choral music.
-Every year, prize recipients will compose a short new work for the HKU Chamber Singers with a rotating roster of HKU performance course ensembles / musicians (HKU Gamelan, HKU Percussion Ensemble, soloists of the AMP course).
-A local guest ensemble will also be invited each year, to supplement the instrumentation, as well as to provide a series of educational workshops to both the composer and instrumentalist student demographic.
+Every year, prize recipients will compose a short new work for the HKU Chamber Singers, with a rotating roster of local guest ensembles supplementing the instrumentation.
+Visiting guest ensembles will also provide a series of educational workshops to both the composer and instrumentalist student demographic.

 The contest not only foster closer collaborative synergy between the different groups within HKU Music's performance course curriculum, but also functions as a focal point of convergence, uniting student composers, performers and theorists under one roof in investigating the intricate processes of musical creativity and interpretation.